How to Calculate Net Carbs on Keto — and Why They Matter

 - Mess with your gut bacteria

-- Contribute to obesity, insulin resistance, diabetes, and metabolic syndrome
+- Play a part in obesity, insulin resistance, diabetes, and metabolic syndrome

-So you don’t want too many carbs.
-A better option is to keep carbs low and eat more fat.
-When it comes to longevity and improving your performance, fat has carbs beat — just be sure to get your fat from good sources like grass-fed animals, wild-caught fish, avocados, olive oil, and pastured egg yolks (Here’s a one-page guide to the best high-quality fat sources).
+So you want the right amount of carbs for you.
+On keto, you keep carbs lower and eat more fat.
+Just be sure to get your fat from smart sources like grass-fed animals, wild-caught fish, avocados, olive oil, and pastured egg yolks (Here’s a one-page guide to the best high-quality fat sources).

-When you keep net carbs low enough — under about 50g/day — your body goes into ketosis: a state where you shift from burning glucose, or carbs, for energy to burning fat (including body fat).
-A keto diet suppresses your appetite, decreases inflammation, helps you lose weight, and torches fat.
+When you keep net carbs low enough — under about 50g/day for most variations of keto — your body may go into ketosis: a state where you shift from burning glucose, or carbs, for energy to burning fat (including body fat).
+A keto diet may suppress your appetite, may decrease inflammation, and may help you lose weight.

-On a keto diet, a keto cycling diet like the Bulletproof Diet, or any other kind of low-carb diet, you must limit the carbs you eat so you can maximize fat-burning and minimize inflammation.
+On a keto diet, a keto cycling diet like the Bulletproof Diet, or any other kind of lower carb diet, people limit the carbs they eat with the goal of maximizing fat-burning and minimizing inflammation.
 That’s why it’s so important to know how to figure out net carbs.
 Go over your carb limit, and you’ll fall out of ketosis, and lose out on all the benefits.

-How to calculate net carbs (including sugar alcohols)
+How to calculate net carbs for keto (including sugar alcohols)

 The basic formula to calculate net carbs is:

-Net carbs = Total carbs – fiber – sugar alcohols
+Net carbs for keto = Total carbs – fiber – sugar alcohols

 However, not all sugar alcohols are truly carb-free, and some manufacturers selling “low-carb” foods will list carb-significant sugar alcohols as if they’re exempt from total carb count, to make products appear lower-carb than they actually are.